parkermac/LO/README.md

 ## Why would you clone this repo?

 The main users of this repo are people who are in some way collaborating with me and want to use any of my forcing-generation, model-running, or post-processing tools.
+You don't need this repo to work with the LiveOcean ROMS output files, but some of the tools here may be useful.

 ---

 ## Installation - four steps

-*All the instructions assume you are working from the linux (bash) command line.
-When I say "go to" I mean navigate to that place, and "do" means enter that command from the linux command line and hit return.*
+All the instructions assume you are working from the linux (bash) command line.
+When I say "go to" I mean navigate to that place, and "do" means enter that command from the linux command line and hit return.

 For mac users you already have the linux operating system and a terminal.
-To help with cross-platform compatibility we will used the bash shell (instead of the new mac default zsh), so you should issue this command in your terminal window: `chsh -s /bin/bash`
+To help with cross-platform compatibility we will used the bash shell (instead of the new mac default zsh), so you should issue this command in your terminal window `chsh -s /bin/bash` to set your default shell to bash.

 Windows users need to download Ubuntu and get it configured.
 Here is a [LINK](https://ubuntu.com/download/desktop) to the download.
-Here is [INFO](https://docs.microsoft.com/en-us/windows/wsl/install) about the best practice to get this set up before installing miniconda.
+After downloading, follow these [DIRECTIONS](https://docs.microsoft.com/en-us/windows/wsl/install) about the best practice to get this set up before installing miniconda.
 WSL is basically configuring linux within windows for ubuntu to use.
 Then just work from a terminal window using ubuntu as your version of linux. _Thanks to Marissa Leatherman for these tips._

+To use the LO system effectively as a member of MacCready's research group, you will likely be setting up your own python installation on both your laptop and on one or more of our group servers (e.g. apogee and perigee).
+You will also probably be working on the UW supercomputer cluster called hyak, but you don't need to install python there.

-#### (1) Install miniconda on your machine and then create the "loenv" environment.
+#### (1) Install miniconda on your laptop and then create the "loenv" environment.

 Anaconda is a great way to get python.
 We will use a minimal installation of python3 called "miniconda" and then create a conda "environment" and add required packages to it ourselves.
 This keeps things lightweight and less likely to suffer from package conflicts.

 Go to this miniconda webpage to find the link for the "latest" installer for your platform: [INSTALLERS](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).
 The "latest" is the table at the top of the page.
-For example, for linux it is currently: https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh.
+The bash versions are shell scripts, and the pkg versions are graphical installers.
+These directions assume you are using the bash shellscript.

-On a Mac click on the link to download the installer or copy the link address and from the command line do:
+On a Mac click on the link to download the installer, or copy the link address and then from the command line do:
 ```
 curl -O [address]
 ```